 - Transfer to two baking sheets and drizzle with olive oil.
 Then sprinkle with seasonings, sugar and toss.

-- Transfer fries to 1 large or 2 baking sheets and arrange in a single layer to ensure they crisp up.
+- Transfer fries to 1 large or 2 baking sheets (or more if making a larger batch) and arrange in a single layer to ensure they crisp up.

-- Remove from oven and either serve as is, or drizzle with a bit of maple syrup or honey to offset spiciness.
+- Remove from oven and either serve as is or drizzle with a bit of maple syrup (or honey if not vegan) to offset spiciness.